fandres70/datasciencecoursera-1/README.md

 ## [1] 10299   564
 ```

 Let's cleanup feature names to be more R "friendly" (__4.
-Appropriately label the dataset with desciptive__ names):
+Appropriately label the dataset with descriptive__ names):

 ```r